 You might be pretty familiar with the filmmaking process, but there’s a chance you still might be asking yourself, “What is a shooting schedule?”
 That’s okay.
 Unless you’re on the production side of things, you may have never encountered this term.
-Today, we are going to answer that question and go through some shooting schedule examples and helpful tips for when you have to make your own.
+Today, we are going to answer that question and go through some shooting schedule example breakdowns and helpful tips for when you have to make your own.
 Let’s check it out!

 How to Make a Shooting Schedule

-Definition
+Shooting Schedule Definition

 What is a shooting schedule used for?